Navajo National Monument: Dwellings/Architecture

-Abandonment
+Depopulation

 Although many archaeologists agree that there is a definitive and sharp exodus from this region in the Southwest, there has been considerable debate on the determining factors that forced people to migrate out of this area.
 Archaeologists have determined that there was a distinct decrease in the amount of annual precipitation between AD 1276 and 1299, a period of time that is now referred to as the "Great Drought".
 With the limited amount of rainfall in an already arid environment, there is no doubt that there was a considerable amount of increased stress put on the agricultural systems that these people depended on.

 There is evidence later in the record to suggest the beginning of an episode of deep arroyo cutting, that would have damaged what was left of the usable agricultural land.
 Increased deposition of sediment onto agricultural lands caused the lowering of the water table, thus making the land inadequate for farming.
 Regardless of their reasoning, near the end of the thirteenth century it's evident that the Ancestral Pueblo people migrated towards places with more stable and abundant water sources, suggesting that the agricultural land in this area had become unsuitable to sustain the population levels that once inhabited this spectacular cave site.

 Hopi legends tell a different tale.
 According to oral tradition, the area known as Wunuqa (modern day Tsegi Canyon) was abandoned as part of a spiritual quest.
 In particular, the Snake Clan inhabited the Navajo National Monument ruins, along with the Horn Clan.
 The Horn Clan forced the Snake Clan out, due to the children of the Snake Clan biting other children and causing death.
 This may be an allegory for some historical occurrence, in which one group forced another out for a perceived fault or slight.

+Designation

+President William Taft originally designated the monument in 1909.

+In 1912, he reduced the monument to three specific tracts of land: a 160 acre tract surrounding Betata Kin, a 160 acre tract surrounding Keet Seel, and a 40 acre tract surrounding Inscription House.